athoune/ten-l-shapes/README.md

 # Ten jumps with a L shape

-Just like bishop moves in chess.
+Just like knight moves in chess.

+Here is the keyboard :

 ```
 1 2 3